 We'll explore the role co-operation can and is playing in the delivery of retrofit.
 We are delighted to welcome speakers from Glasgow's Loco Home Retrofit and People Powered Retrofit in Manchester.
 Attendees will have the opportunity to discuss challenges and opportunities facing co-operatives in the retrofit sector.

 How well has the international statement on co-operative identity stood the test of time?
-Following worldwide consultations, this session will cover outcomes, next steps and how, by working together, we can deepen the co-operative Identity.
+Following worldwide consultations, this session will cover outcomes, next steps and how, by working together, we can deepen the co-operative Identity and make sure it is fit for purpose for today and the future.
 You will be the first to take part in a co-operative identity consultation using a toolkit designed by the International Co-operative Alliance (ICA).
 The toolkit can be taken away to use with members/colleagues/workers within your own co-operative.

 Co-operative media: An altogether different way of making headlines

-Rebecca Harvey, Executive Editor, Co-op News (Chair); Rhys Everquill, Managing editor and community coordinator, Great Central Gazette; plus more speakers TBA
+Rebecca Harvey, Executive Editor, Co-op News (Chair); Will Franklin, Workplace/Membership Lead, The Bristol Cable; Rhys Everquill, Managing Editor and Community Coordinator, Great Central Gazette; Anca Voinea, International Editor, Co-op News

 What can media look like when journalists are not beholden to politics or corporate shareholders and writers have the freedom and knowledge to cover stories of genuine local interest?
 How does co-operatively owned media work?
 This panel will explore how co-op ownership has an altogether different way of addressing three challenges: democracy and media freedom; the decline of relevant, local and expert knowledge; and decent work.